 The easiest way to store these tomatoes for cooking is something Billy taught me: Freeze them.
 Throw the tomatoes whole into a bag or container, and stick them in the freezer.
 When you’re ready to cook with one, pull it out, set it in a bowl of hot water for a few minutes, pull the peel off, and throw it into your pot.

 But the last two summers, I’ve turned my bulk tomatoes into a roasted tomato sauce.
-I’ve canned the sauce to last through the winter.
+The sauce can be frozen to last through the winter.

 Here are the general directions for the sauce and the stock: